paulgmiller/paulgmiller.github.io/_posts/2020-01-31-Bitcoing-Selfdriving-Bet.md

 Also here is a hilarous email statement from dec 2014: "Clearly I'm just waiting for it hit it's true bottom before I move 50% of my net worth into bitcoin."

+## Update January 32020
+Elliot generously and manfully paid up .3 bitcoin in the first week of january.
+While I mdade 10k elliot technically made more.

+Tesla was the closest thing but it was too hard to get on their Beta at the time (might have to buy 20-50 model 3's to get one).